erin-koen/Computer-Architecture/ls8/README.md

 > the _Memory Address Register_ (MAR) and the _Memory Data Register_ (MDR).
 The
 > MAR contains the address that is being read or written to.
 The MDR contains
 > the data that was read or the data to write.
 You don't need to add the MAR or
-> MDR to your `CPU` class, but they would make handy paramter names for
+> MDR to your `CPU` class, but they would make handy parameter names for
 > `ram_read()` and `ram_write()`, if you wanted.

 We'll make use of these helper function later.